-There's no substitute for a few good pairs of pajamas to wear during recovery.
+There's no substitute for comfy clothes – like a few good pairs of pajamas – to wear during recovery.
 You may not want to wear anything else!
 What’s great about the Jane Maternity & Nursing Pajamas is that they look nice enough to lounge around in all day.
 I’ve even worn the Jane top with a pair of jeans.

 6. Breast pads

-Kindred Bravely’s reusable bamboo nursing pads are soft without being bulky.
-Some other washable pads dimple and show through shirts – but not these!
+Kindred Bravely’s reusable Organic Bamboo Nursing Pads are soft without being bulky.
+Some other washable nursing pads dimple and show through shirts – but not these!
 The carrying case is also a nice touch for organizing your nursing pads.

 7. A super-comfy nursing bra

 The first time around, I was so busy thinking about my baby that I completely forgot about my own comfort.
 The second time, I was better prepared and brought a couple of comfy nursing and maternity bras.